rithik-dev/firebase_notifications_handler/README.md

 You can check the remaining parameters [here](https://github.com/rithik-dev/firebase_notifications_handler/blob/master/lib/src/widget.dart).
 They are fully documented and won't face an issue while using them

+## Trigger FCM Notification

+You can use the in-built `sendNotification` static method on the `FirebaseNotificationsHandler` widget to trigger the notification.

+# OR

 ## Send notification using REST API

 To send FCM notification using REST API: